Governance Procedures of the Literatures in English Section

 F3.
 Duties of Officers.

 F3a.
 Chair.
 The chair shall be the chief executive of the Section, the chair of the Executive Committee, and one of the Section's representatives to the ACRL Leadership Council and the ACRL Sections Council.
-The chair is responsible for section projects pursued during his or her term, administration of requests for budget allocations and reimbursement of expenses, and submission of reports on all Section activities to the ACRL Board.
-The chair is also responsible for scheduling Section programs, meetings, and events at the Midwinter Meeting and the Annual Conference.
+The chair is responsible for section projects pursued during their, administration of requests for budget allocations and reimbursement of expenses, and submission of reports on all Section activities to the ACRL Board.
+The chair is also responsible for scheduling Section programs, meetings, and events at the LibLearnX Meeting and the Annual Conference.

 F3c.
 Immediate Past-Chair.
 The immediate past-chair serves on the Executive Committee and is ex-officio on the Planning Committee.
-He or she also serves on the ACRL Leadership Council and the ACRL Sections Council.
+The immediate past-chair also serves on the ACRL Leadership Council and the ACRL Sections Council.

 G. Executive Committee